Health System Administration

 Staffing requirements: Residents are scheduled for four staffing assignments per month.
 During the PGY1 year, residents are assigned to a clinical area and work many of their assignments in that area.
 In addition, residents have experience working in the central operations area.
 During the HSPA residency year, residents will be assigned staffing assignments in inpatient pharmacy areas for 6 months of the year and for the other 6 months, residents are assigned in the ambulatory care areas such as the discharge program (about half of staffing hours are in each area).

 Optional experience: Complete requirements for teaching certificate program.
 This can be completed over the two years.

 Goals and objectives for each rotation: The goals and objectives are assigned for each learning experience.
 PharmAcademic is used as a tool for managing this process.

 Rotation Descriptions: The program has recently been revised to complement the revisions in the MS course work.
-Click on links above for more detailed rotation descriptions.
+Rotation descriptions are available online on the website.